 Confusion In The Kitchen?
-Thanksgiving Helplines Are Just A Call Away
+Thanksgiving Help Lines Are Just A Call Away

 Turkeys frozen solid, ovens filling with smoke, and refrigerators stacked to the brim: For many, Thanksgiving meal prep means a kitchen in chaos.
-Luckily, several major food companies are throwing cooks across the country a lifeline — or, more specifically, a helpline.
+Luckily, several major food companies are throwing cooks across the country a lifeline — or, more specifically, a help line.

 Basters and bakers can call a number of different hotlines for their turkey, dessert, and even cranberry needs.
 Many of these services also offer help through online chats, text messaging, email, and smart speakers such as Amazon Alexa.